admaio/admaio.github.io/content/authors/admin/_index.md

 ## About Me

-I will be an SNSF Ambizione Fellow at the ETH Zürich in September 2025, hosted by the <a href="https://disco.ethz.ch/">Distributed Computing (DISCO) group</a> at ETH Zürich, Switzerland.
+I will be an SNSF Ambizione Fellow at the ETH Zürich in September 2025, hosted by the <a href="https://disco.ethz.ch/">Distributed Computing (DISCO) group</a>.
 I am now a Postdoctoral Researcher in Mobile Networking and Distributed Artificial Intelligence in the <a href="https://www.cds.unibe.ch/">Communication and Distributed Systems (CDS)</a>  group at the University of Bern, Switzerland.

 My research focuses on Decentralized and Distributed Artificial Intelligence on Mobile Resource-constrained Networks.
 I study methods to design and operate systems in which a large number of independent mobile devices with limited computation, communication, energy, and sensing capacity cooperate to build a global intelligence through opportunistic knowledge exchange and workload sharing.